gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial_v1/Lesson03.rst

    - `pizza_var` is a `StringVar` object that holds the value of the selected pizza type.
    - `pizza_var.set("Margherita")` sets the default value to "Margherita".
-   -
-| Tkinter variables (StringVar, IntVar, etc.) aren't normal Python strings; they are special objects linked to Tkinter's internal engine.
-| By passing root, ``tk.StringVar(root)``, you are saying, "This variable belongs to this specific window."
-| If that window is ever closed or destroyed, the memory used by that variable is safely cleaned up along with it.

 3. **Frame Creation**: